BSN NO-Xplode 3.0 Review – Still The Best Pre Workout?

 But if there’s one thing that’s still remembered fondly from this time, it’s pre workout supplements.

-Seriously, go speak to the older guys in your gym, and they’ll fondly share stories of snorting pre workout and being unable to feel their own face.
+Seriously, go speak to the older guys in your gym, and they’ll happily share stories of snorting pre workout in the gym and being unable to feel their own face for two hours.

 Ah, good times…

 But how would one of the pre workouts from those days stack up against today’s big-hitters?
-Well, we’re going to find out, because BSN NO-Xplode is going under the microscope for the first time!
+Well, we’re going to find out, because BSN NO-Xplode is going under the microscope for the first time in this comprehensive review!

-So let’s see how it fares under the focus of my deliberately harsh supplement rating system.
-Remember, no pre workout has EVER got 5 stars from me (this one got close).
+So let’s see how it fares under the scrutiny of my deliberately harsh supplement rating system.
+Remember, no pre workout has EVER got 5 stars from me (this one got close, though).

 I remember the first time I ever used a pre workout.

-But if I’m going to answer the question: “Is NO-Xplode still the best pre workout?”, I have to first ask the question, “Was it ever the best?”
+If I’m going to answer the question: “Is NO-Xplode still the best pre workout?”, I first have to ask the question, “Was it ever the best?”

 For me, the clue is in the product name.

 You see, pre workouts were very simple back in the day.
-You had two choices on the “AS F**K” scale…
+If I can draw your attention to my patented “AS F**K” scale, you had two choices…

-On one side of the scale you had brands like iSatori, who were releasing cutting edge products.
+At one end of the scale you had brands like iSatori, who were releasing cutting edge products.
 They were years ahead of their time.
-Heck, their 2004 pre-workout H-Blocker was the first to discover the crazy benefits of beta-alanine.
+Heck, their 2004 pre-workout H-Blocker was the first to discover the awesome benefits of beta-alanine.
 Imagine that!
 An ingredient which is now in everything, and they did it first.
 These guys were awesome as f**k (see how it works?).

-And on the other side of the scale, you had brands like USP Labs (famous for Jack3d) who would experiment with untested stimulants like DMAA, which were later discovered to be potentially fatal and banned.
+At the other end of the scale you had brands like USP Labs (famous for the legendary Jack3d) who would experiment with untested stimulants like DMAA, which were later discovered to be potentially fatal and banned.
 These pre workout supplements were dangerous as f**k.

 BSN were somewhere in the middle of the two.

-We get the inclusion of great ingredients like creatine monohydrate, beta-alanine, citrulline malate, caffeine, l-tyrosine, and sure, BSN did give us hype images like the one below, you gotta love ’em.
+NO-Xplode 3.0 includes a bunch of great ingredients like creatine monohydrate, beta-alanine, citrulline malate, caffeine, and l-tyrosine.
+Also, BSN sure do make awesome hype images like the classic one above.
+You gotta love ’em for it.

 So what’s the problem?

-Oh, I’ll tell you what the problem is…
+Oh, I’ll tell you what the f**king problem is…

 I find it strange that we sit here in in the 2020’s dealing with supplement manufacturers who still choose to hide their ingredients from customers.

 In case you’re new to pre-workouts, a proprietary blend allows a company to list all of the active ingredients in the product without revealing the dose.
-This post will show you more on this topic, but in a nutshell, it means you have no idea if the product contains enough of each key ingredient to give you the results associated with that ingredient.
+This post will show you more on the topic, but in a nutshell, it means you can’t tell if it contains enough of each key ingredient to give you the results associated with that ingredient.

-For instance, we know caffeine will improve focus during a workout, but does BSN No-Xplode contain enough caffeine to give us those benefits?
+For example, we know caffeine can improve mental focus during a workout, but does BSN No-Xplode contain enough caffeine to give us those benefits?

 Nobody f**king knows!

-In my experience, companies only use proprietary blends when they are trying to sell a weak formula.
-After all, if you have a strong product the first thing you do is show people just how strong it is compared to your competitors.
+In my experience, the only time companies use proprietary blends is when they are trying to sell a weak formula.
+After all, if you have a good product the FIRST thing you do is show people just how strong it is compared to your competitors.
 This is what Jim Stoppani did when he released Pre Jym in 2014, and also what AML did when they raised the bar even higher in 2018.

-You don’t hide the formula unless it is poor.
+You don’t hide the formula unless it’s poor.

 And we can see just by looking at the list of ingredients that it likely IS poor.
 Very, very poor.
-Because despite the fact they have updated the product to a third generation, the research team at BSN appear to be stuck in the early 2000’s alongside the aforementioned Limp Bizkit.
+Because despite the fact they have updated the product to a 3rd generation, the research team at BSN appear to be stuck in the early 2000’s alongside the aforementioned Limp Bizkit.

-So, as with all my supplement reviews, before I give No-Xplode 3.0 a score I’m going to walk you through each of the key ingredients in the tub, I’ll show you what each of them is supposed to do, I’ll show you whether they are worth it, and then take a look if the product contains enough of it to give you the results it promises.
+As with all my supplement reviews, before I give No-Xplode 3.0 a final score I’m going to walk you through each of the key ingredients in the tub.
+I’ll show you what each of them is supposed to do, and then see whether the product contains enough of it to give you the results it promises.

-But I wouldn’t hold your hopes up too high.
+But don’t get your hopes up too high.